Can I have Laser Eye Surgery if I have Macular Degeneration?

 Due to the disruptive nature of the condition, many patients may be left wondering if they can have Laser Eye Surgery if they have AMD.
 Moreover, can Laser Eye Surgery be an effective treatment option for macular degeneration?
 As one of the most advanced vision correction procedures available, we often need to discuss these queries in further detail.

-Mr Carp explains more about to expect from Laser Eye Surgery one has macular degeneration.
+In the video above, Mr Carp explains more about what to expect from Laser Eye Surgery if you have macular degeneration.